The Stakes of the Election & Project 2025

 “When we allow our political persuasions to destroy the very fabric of our country‘s wild legacy, then it will be our children that pay the ultimate price.”

-Update (8/27/2019): I found this video of an interview with Jeff Corwin from the same date that I originally published this post:
+Update (8/27/2019): I found this video of an interview with Jeff Corwin from the same date that I originally published this article:

 You Can Help!